sahin/status-page/README.md

 Super mininal.
 All statuses stored as json in github and workers are built with serverless structure in mind with Amazon Lambda and I am thinking to do 1 minute update pretty soon.

-Supported services which uses StatusPage.io for now and Upcoming Status.io.
+For now, it is supporting services which uses StatusPage.io and Status.io.
+(Contribution needed for the rest)

 Why?